Juliano Cazarré: Biography

 Cazarré is son of the juvenile writer and journalist Lourenço Cazarré, winner of the 1998 Jabuti Award.
 His family moved to Brasília shortly after his birth.

 He is the great-nephew of the brothers actors and voice actors Older Cazarré and Olney Cazarré.

 Cazarré is graduated in performing arts at the University of Brasília (UnB).

-In October 2012 Cazarré released her first book of poems called Pelas Janelas.
+In October 2012 Cazarré released his first book of poems called Pelas Janelas.

 Personal life

 At the Universidade de Brasília he met the biologist and journalist Letícia Bastos, with whom he became involved in 2009 and married at the end of 2011.
 They have three sons: Vicente, Inácio and Gaspar.

 In March 2015, they renewed their wedding in Las Vegas.

 From his interpretation of Jesus Christ in the 2019 Passion of the Christ of Nova Jerusalem in Brejo da Madre de Deus, Pernambuco, Cazarré converted to Roman Catholicism from Spiritism and in his social networks he has posted reflections and his experience of his Catholic faith.

-On 29 September 2020 Juliano and Letícia performed a Roman Catholic wedding, two of their children were baptized (Vicente and Inácio) and Letícia, Vicente e Inácio made their First Communion.
+On 29 September 2020 Juliano and Letícia performed a Roman Catholic wedding, two of their children were baptized (Vicente and Inácio) and Letícia, Vicente and Inácio made their First Communion.